nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 ... and go boot the USB stick!

-Then realize that it reboots too quick to get a photo of, and add a `sleep(5);` in there.
+And then realize that it reboots too quick to get a photo of, and add a `sleep(5);` in there.
 And then boot it again, and take a
 photo: